 A quick Trademark search for Beauty and the Beast on the USPTO website shows that a few companies have registered trademark rights for variations of the title.
 In addition to trademark issues, you would also be dealing with copyright issues in this case.
 Trademark laws prohibit engaging in unfair...Read more »

 Original and remix sounds like generic worlds to me.
 Or it is not?
 Can someone register "Merry Christmas" and sue everyone for IP infringement if they print t-shirts with "Merry Christmas"?
-Can I start selling t-shirts with name "Original" and "Remix" in a completely different design and without...
+Can I start selling t-shirts with name "Original" and "Remix" in a...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.